-- x.
-Local Parks are to be provided by the developer generally in the locations shown on the Cumbalum Precinct B Structure Plan (Figure 1 - Appendix C). - xi.
-Local Parks with a minimum area of 2,100m2 are to be provided for every 240 Final Lots.
-Local Parks will be spaced to serve residential catchments on the basis of a 500 metre radius; and - xii.
-The Local Parks must have a larger core than edge ratio and be embellished with play equipment, landscaping, seating and shelter.
+- viii.
+Local Parks are to be provided by the developer in the location shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C).
+Local Parks with a minimum area of 2100 m2 are to be provided for every 240 Final Lots; - ix.
+The Local Parks are to be provided prior to the creation of the 240th Final Lot that creates the need for the Local Parks: and x.
+The Local Parks are to be embellished with play equipment, landscaping, seating and shelter.